Curriculum Design

 ● Assessment methods shall be discussed.
 This may include exams, projects, presentations, and other forms of evaluation.
 This step is especially important to consider for the joint courses and for the assessment of the joint thesis.

-● Integration of Research activities through master’s thesis is mandatory in master level JP.
+● Integration of research activities through master’s thesis is mandatory at master's level JPs.
 Since this activity is in general a joint activity among consortium partners several issues shall be clarified: choice and validation of the thesis subject, supervision and expected deliverables during the thesis, requirements on the thesis report and the thesis defence, including the definition of the assessment rules.

 ● Think about flexibility and adaptability of the program at the design phase in order to accommodate different learning styles, backgrounds, and potential changes in the field.
 For instance, it is easier to adopt programs when there are many optional courses (than only mandatory courses).